Life on Mars?: Studio version

 "Life on Mars?" features prominent piano playing by Rick Wakeman (pictured in 1975).

 Work on Hunky Dory began at London's Trident Studios in June 1971.
 "Life on Mars?" was recorded on 6 August, the final day of the sessions.
 (Note: The final version of "Song for Bob Dylan" was also recorded on this day.)
 According to the biographer Chris O'Leary, Bowie and co-producer Ken Scott considered the track to be "the Big One", and saved it for the end of the sessions.
-The keyboardist, session musician and Strawbs member Rick Wakeman played piano on the track.
+The keyboardist, session musician and Strawbs member Rick Wakeman, played piano on the track.
 (Note: Wakeman had played previously Mellotron on Bowie's 1969 self-titled album.)
 (Note: Wakeman played the same 1898 Bechstein piano that was used by the Beatles for "Hey Jude" (1968), and later by Queen for "Bohemian Rhapsody" (1975).)
 In 1995, Wakeman said he met with Bowie in late June 1971 at Haddon Hall, where he heard demos of "Changes" and "Life on Mars?" in "their raw brilliance", calling them "the finest selection of songs I have ever heard in one sitting in my entire life [...]
 I couldn't wait to get into the studio and record them".
-In 2016, Wakeman recalled that after leaving the studio and meeting up with a group of friends in a pub that he had "just played on the best song that I'd ever had the privilege to work on".
+In 2016, Wakeman recalled that after leaving the studio and meeting up with a group of friends in a pub, he noted that he had "just played on the best song that I'd ever had the privilege to work on".

 Along with Wakeman on piano, the backing band consisted of Mick Ronson on guitar, Trevor Bolder on bass and Mick Woodmansey on drums.
 Ronson also composed the song's string arrangement, his first time doing so.
 Woodmansey recalled that Ronson's inexperience initially clashed with the more professional BBC Symphony Orchestra players: "They were good players, but it was impossible to build any sort of rapport with them because we inhabited such different worlds."
 Ronson was nervous but took charge, capturing two takes before the string section leader requested a third take, which appears on the final song.
 In 2016, Woodmansey told NME that "Life on Mars?" was the first time he realised the "calibre" of Bowie's songwriting, saying, "It had just gone to another level."
 In his 2017 book Spider from Mars: My Life with Bowie, Woodmansey called "Life on Mars?" the "highlight" of his recording career with Bowie and the track he's "most proud of".
 Bowie recorded his vocal performance in one take.
 Scott called him "unique" and "the only singer I ever worked with where virtually every take was a master".